-If you see any health and safety hazards at your location, please report it to your local manager or contact the Customer Centre.
+If you see any health and safety hazards at your location, please report it to your location manager or contact the Customer Experience Hub.

 If there is a fire

 All properties are built to high safety standards with doors and walls designed to slow the spread of fire.